 The call forwarding feature aims to redirect incoming phones from one phone to another.
 To disable the Call Forwarding feature, follow these steps:

 - Tap the Phone app from the home screen

 - On the drop-down menu, choose Settings

 - Scroll down to find the Supplementary Services option

 - Tap Always forward and choose Enable

-While you are in the Supplementary Services screen, also investigate the call barring feature.
+While on the Supplementary Services screen, investigate the call barring feature.
 Make sure this feature is not active.
-Otherwise, it will stop all incoming and outgoing calls.
+Otherwise, this will stop all incoming and outgoing calls.

 From the Supplementary Services screen: